jupyterlite/jupyterlite-sphinx/docs/configuration.md

 jupyterlite_contents = ["./path/to/my/notebooks/", "my_other_notebook.ipynb"]
 ```

 `jupyterlite_contents` can be a string or a list of strings.
 Each string is expanded using the Python `glob.glob` function with its recursive option.
 See the [glob documentation](https://docs.python.org/3/library/glob.html#glob.glob) and the [wildcard pattern documentation](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch) for more details.
+This option supports both paths relative to the docs source directory and absolute ones.

 ## JupyterLite dir